-CP75 and CP75A notices are requests for additional documentation that you qualify for a credit you claimed on your tax return.
+CP75 and CP75A notices are requests for additional proof that you qualify for a credit you claimed on your tax return.
 This is a tax audit.

 Notices and Forms You May Receive

-You will receive either a CP75 Notice or CP75A Notice plus a separate form or forms to respond to the specific issue the IRS is auditing.
+You will receive either IRS Notice CP75 or IRS Notice CP75A plus a separate form or forms to respond to the specific issue the IRS is auditing.

 How should I respond?